Aritra196/Java-Decolloquailizer/README.md

 # Java Decolloquailizer
-Decolloqualize your file containing colloquial english words and make it formal.
+Decolloquailize your file containing colloquial english words and make it formal.
+(It will be released soon)
 ## Function
 1. Convert colloquial words into formal words
 2. Instead of find and replace method, automate the task completely